Three-night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ add-on tour of Jordan!)

 First of 3 nights in Cairo.
 Meridian Pyramids Hotel or similar.
 Breakfast & Lunch

-- Accommodation in 4 and 5 Star hotels in Egypt.
+- Accommodation mainly in 5-Star hotels in Egypt and 4-Star hotels in Jordan.
 All our hotels have en-suite bathrooms and air-conditioning.

 - 3 nights on Deluxe Nile cruise ship.
 Land and water transport by coach, taxi, felucca sailboat, cruise ship, horse-drawn carriage, and ferry.